Zasaimster/miscompilation-runner/README.md

 # Good to proceed after running ^.
 Example manual usage below
 $ opt -load-pass-plugin libGlobalSizePass.so -passes=global-size path/to/some_ir_file.ll
 ```
+The pass plugin leverages the LLVM C++ APIs and prints the global variable names, types, and size allocated in bytes.

 # Usage
 ## Standalone script